 It’s the stage where your partner draws you into a perfect world seemingly created just for the two of you that, after everything begins to deteriorate, you will yearn for the return of for the duration of the relationship.

 Love bombing is often overlooked as dangerous because it’s so downright pleasant.

 Yet that’s exactly why it should not be overlooked at all.
 It’s a set-up that is just as real, abusive, and destructive as any of the other stages of the relationship.

-There are two reasons why this period so dangerous that I would argue it’s actually the most abusive of the entire relationship.
+There are five reasons why this period so dangerous that I would argue it’s actually the most abusive of the entire relationship.

 Love Bombing as Abusive Narcissistic Behavior

 1. The love bombing is itself a false construction designed to manipulate us.

 Although narcissists may actually believe they love you and may engage in acts and show emotions that look like love, their motivations are much different than those of the rest of us.

 Narcissists and psychopaths do not want the same things out of relationships that the rest of us do.
 When we enter into relationships with them, we assume we are entering a relationship based on a foundation of trust, honesty, and respect in which we are valued for our individual selves and in which our needs and desires are important.

 Narcissists, however, are extracting from the people they are close to the narcissistic supply needed to maintain their positive view of themselves.
 They will do whatever is necessary to get it.